 The Components Of A Life Insurance Policy

 A life insurance policy has either two or three parts.
-Term life insurance products have two components: a death benefit and premiums.
-Permanent insurance has a third component called cash value.
+For example, a term life insurance policy has two components: a death benefit and premiums.
+Permanent life insurance policies have a third component called cash value.

-The insurance company will decide if the person wanting to buy insurance is a good candidate.
-Age, medical history, occupation, credit history, height, and weight are all considerations when determining if the applicant is a good fit.
+Face Value: The face value of a life insurance policy is the amount of money that the insurance company agrees to pay out when the person insured dies.
+The beneficiaries receive this money.
+The insurance company will decide if the person wanting to buy insurance is a good candidate, and the decision is based on many factors.
+For example, age, medical records, occupation, credit history, driving record, height, and weight are all considerations when determining if the applicant is a good fit.

-Premiums are the money you pay to get insurance coverage.
-The premium amount is based on the amount of coverage and the insured’s life expectancy.
-Life expectancy is factored by age, gender, medical history, prescription drug history, whether the insured is a tobacco/cannabis user, has a high-risk occupation or hobby.
+Premiums: Premiums are the money you pay to get insurance coverage.
+The results from the medical exam and personal history determine the premium payments.
+The premium amount is based on coverage and the insured’s life expectancy.
+Life expectancy is factored by age, gender, medical history, prescription drug history, and whether the insured is a tobacco/cannabis user or has a high-risk occupation or hobby.

-The cash value in a permanent life insurance policy is a savings account that the policyholder can use while active.
+Cash Value: The cash value in a permanent life insurance policy is a savings component that the policyholder can use while active.
 The cash value grows on a tax-deferred basis.
-The insured can use the cash value for retirement income or pay the premiums owed for the coverage.
-Beneficiaries do not inherit the cash value, only the face value (death benefit).
+The insured can use the cash value growth for retirement savings or provide money to pay the premiums owed for the coverage.
+Beneficiaries do not inherit the cash value, only the death benefit.

 How Much Life Insurance Do I Need?